What Kind of Love: Chart performance

 "What Kind of Love" debuted at number 75 on the U.S. Billboard Hot Country Singles & Tracks for the week of June 27, 1992.

 Year-end charts

 Other versions

 Mike Walker covered the song on his 2002 album for DreamWorks Records.
 It was the B-side to the album's first single, "Honey Do".

+Willie Nelson covered the song for his 2025 album of Crowell covers, Oh What A Beautiful World.